 The song of the week is 'Way Down Town' in the key of E.

-(Prog.
-W10 on the Basic Chord Progressions handout.)
+This is Progression W10 on the Basic Chord Progressions handout.

 The notes that make up the E chord are: EG#B